ibuprofentanyll/IBUPROFENTANYLL/README.md

 Do NOT interact if you like any of the following : Hazbing Hotel, Helluva Boss, Your Boyfriend, Boyfriends comic, YBC.

-DNI if you're self diagnoser, transphobic, homophobic, racist, on SHEDTWT (unless oomf)
+DNI if you're self diagnoser, transphobic, homophobic, straight cis man, racist, on SHEDTWT (unless oomf)

 DNI!!!! if you claim to like mahito more than me (im srs DNI)